 Reading is one of the best ways to improve your vocabulary in English because it exposes you to new words and concepts.
 You can read the newspaper, magazines, blogs, books, or anything else that interests you.
 Reading is a great way to learn how native speakers use language.

 To make reading more exciting for yourself, try reading fiction or non-fiction genres that are interesting to you.
-For example, if you enjoy mystery novels, try reading more about crime-solving.
-You’ll’ find that your vocabulary increases as you read!
+For example, try reading more about crime-solving if you enjoy mystery novels.
+You’ll find that your vocabulary increases as you read!

 3. Use context to understand words